minqiaowang/minqiaowang.github.io/globally-distributed-database-with-raft/create-sample-schema/create-sample-schema.md

-# Create Sample Schema with Sharded Tables
+# Migrate the Application to Globally Distribute Database

 ## Introduction

-In this lab you will create a sample schema.
+In order to migrate the application from normal instance to globally distribute database, you need to redesign the schema and application.
+In this lab you will create a sample schema in the globally distribute database.
 You will create a sharded table family `Customers->Orders->LineItems` sharded by `CustId`, and a duplicate table `Products`.

 Estimated Lab Time: 30 minutes.